 All the Directors have signed a Conflicts of Interest Protocol which, in summary, provides for the notification of potential conflicts of interest and the approach to the management of such conflicts.
 The Protocol also sets out the Directors' responsibilities in relation to confidentiality.
-This document is reviewed annually.
+This document is reviewed at regular intervals.